Creating Native Plant Habitats at Home

 On the downside, it can be a headache to move drip systems when gardeners want to make changes to their plantings.
 New plants may end up alongside more established ones with dissimilar water needs.
 And it is possible to accidentally damage a tube with a shovel or for a tube to become a chew toy for a gopher or curious pet.

-Water should also be provided directly to the pollinators.
+Water should also be provided for the monarchs!

 Create a puddling area by digging a wide, shallow depression in the ground and lining it with pond liner.
 Or just use a shallow dish, adding a 1-2 inch layer of landscape sand mixed with soil along with just enough water to keep it wet.
 You can also put in a few rocks to serve as a landing and basking area.